What is Endometriosis?

 Endometriosis Treatment for Infertility

 For women with endometriosis who are having difficulty conceiving, comprehensive fertility testing and a full evaluation is completed first.
-Potential treatment options could include surgery, which is slightly beneficial for fertility or moving more aggressively to intrauterine insemination (IUI) or in vitro fertilization (IVF).
+Potential treatment options include surgery, which is slightly beneficial for fertility or moving more aggressively to intrauterine insemination (IUI), or in vitro fertilization (IVF).

 If you suspect you have endometriosis or have questions about your condition and how it might impact your ability to conceive, don’t hesitate to make an appointment with a CCRM Fertility specialist today.

 Written By: Dr. Eric Surrey, a board-certified reproductive endocrinologist and infertility specialist at CCRM Fertility in Colorado.